sypien-julia/dose-calc-gke/README.md

 5. Download API key from
 https://cloud.google.com/docs/authentication/getting-started and place it in `server/credentials.json`,   it will be needed for the image,
-6. Copy contents of `~/.kube/conf` (only on linux) file to server directory to `/server/kubeconfig`.
+6. Copy contents of `~/.kube/conf` file to server directory to `/server/kubeconfig`.
 Also needed for the image.
 Point 5 and 6 are must-have!

 7. Build image of script and service and push to the Dockerhub (remember to login to dockerhub).